seheonm/TimeTableVisualization/README.md

 then the circle you chose will appear.

 Possible bugs:
-Sometimes the red color goes out of range.
+Sometimes the red color goes out of range- this gives an error in the terminal, but the program still runs fine.